The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 “After a serious accident in Dallas, you need attorneys who understand both the legal complexities and the personal toll of what you’re facing.
 Our personal injury team has secured millions in compensation for accident victims across North Texas.”

-Mistake 2: Thin Practice Area Content
+Mistake 2: Thin Content on Practice Area Pages

 The Fix: Create comprehensive practice area pages that demonstrate expertise.
 Aim for 1,500+ words covering: